stevefolta/dawlet/README.md

 Both threads need to access the project data structure, mainly because only the DAW thread can save it to disk.
 The audio thread has the responsibility of making changes to the project.
-Lets consider what happens when a new track is added to the project.
+Let's consider what happens when a new track is added to the project.
 The DAW thread allocates the Track object, then sends it to the audio thread (along with information about where to put it).
 The audio thread can make the change quickly when it gets the message (so it doesn't